 Join an online support group.
 We are living in difficult times, if you are struggling with binge eating disorder, or any disordered thoughts I am taking virtual clients right now because I want to help you use this time to navigate.
 I understand that any eating issues you previously had are significantly worse at the moment and I am here to help.
 I am a certified intuitive eating counselor who primarily works with eating disorders, so I know how to effectively and permanently get people out of the binge eating cycle.
 I am even offering more affordable care options at this time because I recognize how deeply some are struggling- here is the link to sign up!

 Most importantly- be kind to yourself and give yourself grace during this time.
-Also, remember it is not permeant and we will all get through this time together.
+Also, remember it is not permanent and we will all get through this time together.

 Stay Safe & Healthy!